kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask833_ElasticSearch_WebTraffic/README.md

         - fetch_traffic_data: Aggregates log data into hourly intervals to analyze web traffic over time.
         - fetch_response_codes and fetch_methods: These functions aggregate the data to show the distribution of HTTP response codes and methods, respectively.
         - fetch_endpoints: Gathers statistics on the most frequently accessed endpoints.
+        - Outlier Detection: Implements statistical techniques to identify unusual response times that deviate significantly from the norm, which can indicate potential performance issues or anomalous behavior in the network.
     - Visualization: The notebook uses matplotlib for plotting the data:
         - A time series plot visualizes web traffic trends over the specified date range.
         - Pie charts display the proportions of different HTTP response codes and methods, providing insights into the typical use and potential issues like errors.